kevinhwong1/KevinHWong_Notebook/_posts/2019-12-05-DNA-RNA-Extractions-Thermal-Transplant-Porites-Trial-3.md

 **DNA Extraction**
 1. Set up yellow DNA spin columns and collection tubes, label appropriately
 2. Warm elution liquids to 70 &deg;C (10mM Tris HCl pH.
 8.0 and RNase free water)
-3. Add equal volume (to supernatant; 345 µl) DNA/RNA lysis buffer to each sample tube
+3. Add equal volume (to supernatant; **1100 µl**) DNA/RNA lysis buffer to each sample tube
 4. Finger flick to mix tubes
 5. Add 700 µl (total volume) of sample gently to the yellow DNA spin column
 6. Centrifuge at 16,000 rcf (g) for 30 seconds
 7. **Important** Save the flow through from this step: transfer to a new 1.5mL tube labeled for RNA
+    * Repeat steps 5-7 until the sample is gone.
 8. Add 400 µl DNA/RNA Prep Buffer gently to the yellow DNA spin columns
 9. Centrifuge at 16,000 rcf (g) for 30 seconds
 10. Discard flow through (Zymo kit waste)